redux-model/redux-model/README.md

   //   Invoked by dispatch() in React component:
   //     dispatch(test.firstAction.action(''));
   //
-  //   Change other model's reducer data in method getEffects():
+  //   Change other model's reducer data in method subscribers():
   //     test.firstAction.getSuccessType();
   firstAction = this.actionNormal({
     // action is required.